puppetlabs/puppet-docs/source/guides/environment.markdown

     environment appdev
     allow localhost, customapp.puppetlabs.lan

-If you specify an environment in an `auth.conf` ACL, it will only apply to requests in that environment.
+If you specify an environment in an [`auth.conf`][auth] ACL, it will only apply to requests in that environment.
 This can be useful for developing new applications that integrate with Puppet; the example above will leave normal requests functioning normally, but allow an app server to access everything via the REST API.

 ### In Manifests